Separate print and projected image (PDI) competitions are held in November, each judged by an external judge.

 It is the entrant’s responsibility to mark every entry with the appropriate category.
 The entry will be judged in that category, regardless of whether the judge agrees with the classification.

 Neither prints nor projected images to have been entered in previous annual competitions.
 Previous entries from bi-monthly or other club competitions are acceptable.

 You may not enter the same image into both the print and projected competitions.

 The judge will mark each entry to a maximum of twenty marks.

-The best 8 marks awarded for both prints and images combined will count towards the “Photographer of the Year” award.
+The best 8 marks awarded for both prints and projected images combined will count towards the “Photographer of the Year” award.